Kostassere/KS-Portofolio/README.md

 # Electrical Engineering Portfolio

-Hello, my name is Kostas.
+Hello, my name is Konstantinos Seresiotis.

-I am an Electrical Engineering student with practical experience in industrial automation, electrical design, CAD modeling, and PCB design.
+I am an ECE student at the Univercity of Patras with practical experience in industrial automation, electrical design, CAD modeling, and PCB design.

 ------------------------Skills------------------------